 Easy Baked Flounder Recipe

 Fried fish is always a winning choice for supper.
-Contrary to popular thinking, Southerners don't fry everything every single day.
+Contrary to popular thinking, Southerners don’t fry everything every single day.
 While we do love our Southern fried chicken, fried catfish, potatoes and fritters and hush puppies, at our house fried food is more of a treat.
-I've found that faux frying or baking in the oven coated with a crispy panko breadcrumb coating is a delicious way to make this baked flounder.
-It's drizzled with butter and bakes beautifully golden in no time.
+I’ve found that faux frying or baking in the oven coated with a crispy panko breadcrumb coating is a delicious way to make this baked flounder.
+You can use this technique for oven frying other fish recipes as it works well for any mild flavor variety of fish.
+In this recipe, flounder is drizzled with butter and bakes beautifully golden in no time.

 How to Make the Best Baked Flounder Recipe

-- Ingredients you'll need to make homemade Baked Flounder: Two pounds flounder fillets, vegetable oil, panko breadcrumbs, grated Parmesan cheese, large eggs, minced garlic, saly , lemon pepper, lemon juice, melted butter, lemon wedges and parsley for serving.
+- Ingredients you’ll need to make homemade Baked Flounder: Two pounds flounder fillets (skinless), vegetable oil, panko breadcrumbs, grated Parmesan cheese, large eggs, minced garlic, salt, lemon pepper, lemon juice, melted butter, lemon wedges and parsley for serving.

 - Ingredients you’ll need to make homemade Tartar Sauce: Mayonnaise, pickle relish or finely diced dill pickles, lemon juice, fresh dill, salt, lemon pepper, sugar and finely minced sweet onion.
 At times, I also add a small amount of jumbo lump crab meat to my tarter sauce which makes it very special.